|

 The

 images are housed in closed stacks.
-The research librarian will supply these items on request.
-The building has handicap access to
+The research librarian or research assistant will supply these items on request.
+If unable to access the granite steps of the front porch, the building has handicap access from the driveway to

 A research librarian is available to assist researchers